 The Sick.
 The Old.
 The Corpse.

-I had always pondered about these three even as a child, mostly because I heard about these since the age of 3 years.
+I had always pondered about these three even as a child, mostly because I had heard about them since the age of 3 years or so.
 The three circumstances we cannot avoid and control, no matter who or what we are.
 Still, these three are taboos to the entire mankind.
-Do we see that these are the situations when seen and felt deep within shapes us as humane?
+Do we see that these are the situations when seen and felt deep within shape us as humane?

-I read a post from a deep thinker I look up to as an inspiration, on his social media wall a couple of days ago on death and his realizations around it made me pen my thoughts too, which I wanted to do for a few months now.
-I diligently believe we are 'we' because of our experiences and choices we make on those crossroads.
+I read a post, a couple of days ago on death and it made me pen my thoughts too around my realizations about life and – death.
+I diligently believe we are ‘we’ because of our experiences and the choices we make at those crossroads.

 My next friend was my father, I could share with him anything, even about my first smoke without the fear of getting judged.
 Perhaps I grew up to be very different from him, we disagreed almost about everything on earth.
 Years followed and another event shook my existence, an accident that broke his hip joint, soon after a heart attack.
 The heart was showing no stability and the hip joint implantation was becoming unworkable.
 Even with all treatment, he was unable to bear the pain without the replacement.
 The young me, without any money, career, two more mouths to feed at home, went and spoke to the orthopaedic and the cardiologist to go ahead with the surgery even if that means we are giving up.
 The surgery was successful, he was better.
 However, he stayed bedridden, followed by multiple heart and cerebral attacks.
 At times he did not recognize us.
 We parted ways, for me to have a stronger career to support all that was going on.
 After eight years on one winter afternoon, he gave up.
 In all these years our bedtime stories never stopped, I kept on sharing my “life” with him every day over phone.

-The years taught me staying alone, making morning tea, doing a sunny-side-up and solving everything that comes on the way.
-But I did not learn to make friends, or share my emotions, because I had the cushion to fall back on.
+The years taught me to stay alone, make morning tea, do a sunny-side-up and solve everything that comes on the way.
+But I did not learn to make friends or share my emotions because I had the cushion to fall back on.
 Everything in my life revolved around my father.
 I use to calculate how much I should earn based on the medical expenses we needed to support him.